 The part of town where Venetians live

-Maybe the first point that needs to be talked about is its location.
-Art lovers would be keen to know that, other than its prestigious presence on the Canal Grande, it is also right next door to the Pallazo Grassi – Venice’s modern art museum.
-The palazzo was originally built in the late 18th century by the Grassi family, wealthy newcomers from Bologna, who naturally had the desire to cement their position in high Venetian society.
+Maybe the first point that needs to be discussed is its location.
+Art lovers would be keen to know that, other than its prestigious presence on the Canal Grande, it is also right next door to the Palazzo Grassi – Venice’s modern art museum.
+The palazzo was initially built in the late 18th century by the Grassi family, wealthy newcomers from Bologna, who naturally had the desire to cement their position in high Venetian society.
 Today it is owned by François Pinault, the self-made French tycoon who owns, amongst other things, the Gucci Group.

 The second point is its surrounding area.
 Although only 5 minutes away from San Marco – in my own words, the continuous circus of mayhem – it’s a residential area where Venetians live in blissful peace.
-Your average tourist hotel would have very visible and brash signage demonstrating its existence; but not Pallazina Grassi.
-As a matter of fact, you wouldn’t know it was a hotel if you walked past it.
-It just simply blends in as another iconic historic Pallazo in Venice – understated and private from the outside – with only a stylised, yet discreet bull’s head above the entrance doors, designed by Algerian-French artist Aristide Najean.
+Your average tourist hotel would have evident and brash signage demonstrating its existence; but not Pallazina Grassi.
+You wouldn’t know it was a hotel if you walked past it.
+It just merely blends in as another historical palazzo in Venice – understated and private from the outside – with only a stylised, yet discreet bull’s head above the entrance doors, designed by Algerian-French artist Aristide Najean.

 The “typical” Venetian experience

-So let me enlighten you with some more of the hotel’s other guest experiences because that’s what true hospitality is all about isn’t it – authentic experiences and discovery.
+So let me enlighten you with some more of the hotel’s other guest experiences because that’s what true hospitality is all about, isn’t it? – Authentic experiences and discovery.
 Breakfast is served at any time of the day, anywhere in the hotel.
-If you fancy eggs and bacon or caviar and salmon, the chef is ready to prepare exactly what you desire.
+If you fancy eggs and bacon or caviar and salmon, the chef is ready to prepare what you desire.
 For dinner, it gets more interesting, with dishes designed on the personality traits of the guest, while one watches from the counter in the show kitchen.
-So if for example the chef prepared for me a dish of pasta with tomatoes peppers and capers, would it mean that I’m a deeply passionate hot-headed donna with a tendency to be sharp and bitter at times?
+So if for example the chef prepared for me a dish of pasta with tomatoes peppers and capers, would it mean that I’m a profoundly passionate hot-headed signorina with a tendency to be sharp and bitter at times?
 A hint of sarcasm there perhaps, but Veneto born Paolo Businaro – the mastermind in the kitchen – has a degree in psychology as well as culinary expertise.
-Nethertheless, the idea is fun and captivating.
+Nevertheless, the idea is fun and captivating.

 Dining with the Venetian nobility

-Cooking and dining with a Venetian Countess is also somewhat different.
-Enrica Rocca, Countess of a noble Venetian family can treat hotel guests to a real culinary experience, where cooking is all about fun and pleasure.
+Cooking and eating with a Venetian Countess is also somewhat different.
+Enrica Rocca, Countess of a noble Venetian family, can treat hotel guests to a real culinary experience, where cooking is all about fun and pleasure.
 The journey starts in Rialto market where you can buy fish only found in the lagoons of Venice.
-The journey continues to her 19th century family residence where all the food preparation and cooking is carried out, ending with a scrumptious dinner round the kitchen table with insight into Enrica’s family history and stories of Venice that you would never find in the Lonely Planet Guide.
+The tour continues to her 19th-century family residence where all the food preparation and cooking is carried out, ending with a delicious dinner around the kitchen table with insight into Enrica’s family history and stories of Venice that you would never find in the Lonely Planet Guide.

-Come rain, shine, snow or fog, Palazzina Grassi is able to make to you feel ‘temporarily Venetian’.
-It is able to take you away from all that predictable tourism, and instead lead you through a discovery of private dwellings and unique dining experiences.
+Rain, shine, snow or fog, Palazzina Grassi can make to you feel ‘temporarily Venetian’.
+It can take you away from all that predictable tourism, and instead lead you through a discovery of private dwellings and unique dining experiences.
 Only then can you say that you’ve visited the real Venice.

 Palazzo Grassi – François Pinault Foundation – Campo San Samuele, Tel. +39 041 5231680, www.palazzograssi.it